|Digital Library of the Caribbean||english español français|

 The Unearthing St. Augustine materials are scattered among four different repositories which have been previously inaccessible to researchers worldwide.
 Among the important items to be "unearthed," which date from the 16th century to the present, include archival materials from the following:

-This project is funded by the National Endowment for the Humanities and the George A. Smathers Libraries at University of Florida.
+The Unearthing St. Augustine's Colonial Heritage project is funded by the National Endowment for the Humanities and the George A. Smathers Libraries at University of Florida.
+Any views, findings, conclusions, or recommendations expressed in the Unearthing St. Augustine's Colonial Heritage project do not necessarily reflect those of the National Endowment for the Humanities.